mkschleg/Type-on-Strap/_posts/2018-10-08-blog-state-of-purpose.md

 Coffee is the greatest.
 I mean truly the greatest.
 I drink it black (unless I decide to get a latte or cappuccino) because milk and sugar typically mask the true flavor of the bean.
 Currently my favorite coffee roaster is Transcend, which has a cafe on 109 St (if your Edmontonian, right next to the Garneau theatre).
 I started drinking coffee on the night before my first set of physics exams (overview of modern physics... shudder) and had a Pumpkin Spice latte from Starbucks.
 My genetics took control and I went from the most overly sugared cup of coffee in America to drinking black Americanos in a few days.
 I wouldn't gain a true appreciation for coffee until after my undergraduate degree, but we all have to start somewhere.

-I have gone on coffee adventures around North America and Europe and hope to explore many more in the future.
+I have gone on coffee adventures around North America and Europe and hope to explore more in the future.
 I've appreciated good espresso in (but not limited to) Denver, Chicago, Elk Heart (Wisconsin), Toronto, Sioux Falls, San Francisco, LA, Oakland, Paris, London, Brussels, Amsterdam, Vienna, Zurich, Barcelona, and much more.
 I hope to share more stories of these and future adventures here as I become ever addicted to caffeine.

 The tranquility of sipping an espresso (loudly) while people watching in a cafe is by far amongst my most enjoyable frequent habits.
 Typically, I enjoy a savory roast with lots of smoky goodness and a touch of bitter overtones, but I'm not overly picky as long as the barista knows their way around a machine.
 I think every cafe has the potential to be wonderfully unique, and many of the the businesses that I go to regularly have their own flavor.